jakebrokaw/jakebrokaw.github.io/_posts/2016-12-23-new-jekyll-site.md

 ---
 layout: post
-title: Creating a new website with GitHub Pages and Jekyll
+title: Creating a New Website With GitHub Pages and Jekyll
 comments: true
 ---